DenisVJR1/Professional-text-editor/README.md

 # PyEditor — Professional Python Code Editor

-A lightweight code editor with syntax highlighting in VS Code style.
+A lightweight code editor with syntax highlighting in VS Code style made for Python.

 ## Features